vkurz/centroid/README.md

 # ccs
-Centroid Comparison Script make a comparison of geometries from Gaussian-log-file using their centroid-point as a reference.
+Centroid Comparison Script makes a comparison of geometries from Gaussian-log-file using their centroid-point as a reference.

 Benefits:
 - CCS fixes all disadvantages of ESS